 When we make a change to a property in a single Instance, we call this an Override.

 Looking for how to reset overrides?
-Try our Reset Overrides to Restore a Master Component article.
+Try our Reset Instances to remove overrides article.

 Override a Component